 Image credit: joincomb.com – content sharing with friends example.

 The mobile fashion app Comb does an awesome job of this.
 When I discover a product I like on Comb, I can then share it with a friend via a variety of channels like SMS, Whatsapp etc. My friend receives the message and clicks on the Branch link to install the Comb app.
 After install, they are shown a personalised onboarding screen to enhance the login experience and then taken straight to the product that I shared with them so they can offer feedback to me.
-Users that come from referrals have much higher retention rates than other channels and of course they are free.

 Deep Linked Ads